apple/swift-nio/docs/public-async-nio-apis.md

 ## Proposed APIs

-This section contains all the new APIs that we are adding and gives us a holstic overview to review them.
+This section contains all the new APIs that we are adding and gives us a holistic overview to review them.

 ### `NIOAsyncChannel`